-Use of distributed ledger technology does not undo requirements for compliance with regulation related to financial instruments even if it is a digital asset.
-Nevertheless, digital assets could be of totally different nature starting from a token that represents loyalty bonuses or a prepaid cup of coffee to fully regulated securities.
-Blockchain token is just a container that represents an asset, but compliance requirements depend on the represented asset and may vary from no regulation whatsoever, e.g. cup-of-сoffee token, to analysis of each transaction for security tokens.
+The use of distributed ledger technology does not undo requirements for compliance with regulation related to financial instruments, even if it is a digital asset.
+Nevertheless, digital assets could be of a totally different nature, starting from a token that represents loyalty bonuses or a prepaid cup of coffee to fully regulated securities.
+A blockchain token is just a container that represents an asset, but compliance requirements depend on the represented asset and may vary from no regulation whatsoever, e.g., cup-of-сoffee token, to analysis of each transaction for security tokens.

-Our solution for this issue is Compliance oracles that will perform all the required checks for assets that require them if any.
-Tokens that does not require any compliance check will be issued without any Compliance oracle.
+Our solution for this issue is Compliance oracles that will perform all the required checks for assets that require them, if any.
+Tokens that do not require any compliance check will be issued without any Compliance oracle.
 It will be the responsibility of an issuer to determine if an issued asset requires any compliance checks.
-Issuing an asset will require passing KYC procedure and will have some costs.
+Issuing an asset will require passing the KYC procedure and will have some costs.

 Compliance oracles are the optimal solution given the current development level of infrastructure for securities issued on the blockchain.
-They provide high flexibility, could be easily comprehended and approved by financial authorities, and make technical solution simple, clean and reliable.
+They provide high flexibility, could be easily comprehended and approved by financial authorities, and make the technical solutions simple, clean, and reliable.

-Smartlands Network architecture uses a different innovative approach to avoid multisig, introduce a flexible trust structure, and unlock unlimited potential for self-custody of the assets, while still maintaining a full compliance with securities regulations in all legislations.
+Smartlands Network blockchain-agnostic ecosystem architecture uses a different innovative approach to avoid multisig, introduce a flexible trust structure, and unlock unlimited potential for self-custody of the assets, while still maintaining full compliance with securities regulations in all legislations.

 The Oracles concept was selected as the main architecture approach for the implementation of the regulated assets on the Ledger.

 Within this concept, all the regulations rules required to meet different legislations for digital securities are ensured by introducing the Compliance oracles entities.
-We expect that in most of the cases, Compliance oracles will be operated by licensed entities, such as TVTG service provider in Liechtenstein, Crowdfunding Platform in the UK or EU, broker-dealer, bank, fund, E-money operator, etc.
+We expect that in most of the cases, Compliance oracles will be operated by licensed entities, such as broker-dealers and custodian in Ukraine, TVTG service provider in Liechtenstein, Crowdfunding Platform in the UK or EU, broker-dealer, bank, fund, E-money operator, payment provider, agriculture commodities exchange, etc.

 When the asset is created (and prior to the tokens to be issued), the issuer can specify a governance configuration for the newly created token.
 In general, the Network supports governance overseen by a particular compliance oracle, set of KYC & AML oracles, or neither Compliance nor KYC & AML oracle.
 Compliance oracles on their end specify which KYC & AML oracles they trust.